Endometriosis Pain Relief – What Methods Exist?

 Your GP may suggest attending regular physiotherapy classes, in which your designated women’s physiotherapists will develop a specialised agenda of exercise and relaxation methods for you.
 These classes are designed to help strengthen your pelvic floor muscles and decrease pain, while also helping to manage mental health issues associated with endometriosis, such as stress and anxiety.

 Many women with endometriosis will be prescribed hormonal contraceptive treatments to stop oestrogen production which makes the endometrial tissue shed in the body.
 The degree as to which this reduces pain will depend upon the severity of the condition and the type of hormonal treatment you are placed on.
-You can read more about the different types of hormonal treatment on our endometriosis condition page.
+You can read more about the different types of hormonal treatment on our endometriosis treatment page.

 Over-the-counter painkillers with a strong anti-inflammatory agent (NSAIDs), such as Ibuprofen, can help in providing a fast-acting temporary pain relief method since they prevent the body from producing prostaglandins.
 Prostaglandins happen naturally in the body and are responsible for making the womb contract during menstruation, causing more pain for women with endometriosis.